Adiabaticity of spin dynamics in diamond nitrogen vacancy centers in time-dependent magnetic fields: Introduction

+The ground electronic state of the NV center is a triplet ($S=1$) with a large splitting [${\cal D} = h \times 2.87$ GHz, where $h$ is Planck's constant] between the magnetically sensitive Zeeman states $|M_S=\pm1\rangle$ and the magnetically insensitive state $|M_S=0\rangle$.
+It follows that relatively weak magnetic fields (of less than hundreds of Gauss) do not induce transitions between the Zeeman states.
+However, the degeneracy of the states $|M_S = \pm 1 \rangle$ states at zero magnetic field is lifted by coupling between them due to strain and local electric fields such that the eigenstates of the two-level system create two energy branches avoided crossing between them.
+The spin dynamics resulting when temporally changing magnetic fields are present is that of Landau-Zener (LZ) transitions when the change is fast, and adiabatic dynamics, wherein the population stays at one of these energy branches, when the change of the magnetic field is slow.

-The 2-level Landau-Zener (LZ) problem \cite{Landau, Zener, Stueckelberg, Majorana} in a system with avoided level crossing was first suggested in 1932 to theoretically model molecular pre-dissociation.
-Since then LZ dynamics was observed in many systems, including solid-state systems, such as superconductor two-level systems~\cite{Shevchenko_2010} and systems having paramagnetic defects in semiconductors~\cite{Awschalom_14}.
-In particular, LZ dynamics was also observed in diamond NV centers subjected to microwave or radio-frequency magnetic fields~\cite{Dimitriev_2019}.
+The two-level Landau-Zener (LZ) problem \cite{Landau, Zener, Stueckelberg, Majorana} in a system with avoided level crossing was first suggested in 1932 to theoretically model molecular pre-dissociation.
+LZ dynamics have been observed in many systems, including solid-state systems, such as superconductor two-level systems~\cite{Shevchenko_2010} and systems having paramagnetic defects in semiconductors \cite{Awschalom_14, Miao_Awschalom_20}.
+Moreover, LZ dynamics was observed in diamond NV centers subjected to microwave or radio-frequency magnetic fields~\cite{Fuchs_09, Fuchs_11, Huang_Du_11, Dmitriev_19}, and were used in quantum memory elements \cite{Fuchs_11}.
+In this context, when the axial magnetic field component is scanned along the avoided crossing the Landau-Zener transition probability is given by (see appendix~\ref{app:adiabaticity})